gardenio-dev/urban-sdk-homework/README.md

 > near future.

 > [!NOTE]
 > This is a first draft for demonstration.
 There are many #TODOs.
-Thank you
+I will
-> in advance for your patience and understanding.
+> continue to work on it.
+Thank you in advance for your patience and
+> understanding.

 ## 🚧 TODOS